Bardolph-Automation-Inc/bardolph/docs/main.rst

 to control lights in an automated way with a minimal syntax.
 The intended audience is people who are pretty good with command-line tools and have some kind of experience with scripting and/or software development.
+It can also be used as an embedded low-level language for communicating with the devices.

-The program does not use the Internet to access the bulbs, and no login is required; all of its communication occurs over the local WiFi network.
+The program does not use the internet to access the bulbs, and no login is required; all of its communication occurs over the local WiFi network.
 You can edit a script with a basic text editor and run it from the command line.